 One tip would be to start with the difficult tasks first and leave the easy ones until later on.
 When you’re able to identify your most productive hours, you can take time to invest in preparing for your peak productivity time.

 Whether it’s going for a run, lifting weights, or playing organized sports, exercising is key to increasing your energy level.
 It will help keep you more energized, focused, and alert throughout the day.
 This, in turn, can help improve productivity in different areas of your life.
+Some business owners even like to give their employees gym memberships as incentives.

 There will be some tasks that you enjoy doing and some that you don’t.
 Focus on the tasks that bring you pleasure and fulfillment.
 We are more likely to be energized doing tasks that we enjoy.